imCodePartnerAB/imcms/docs/tag-engine/image.rst

 Introduction
 ------------
 Today, maybe, there are no pages that contains only text content.
-It can contains topic, or new and of course it contain logo image, or news or topic preview image.
+It can contains topic, or news and of course it contain logo image, or preview image.
 That is why it is very important to flexibly configure the image.
 ImCMS provide own ``image`` tag that give easy access to image, stored in the system.

 Use in template